sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 ![VRRP ADD/DEL VRRP instance Flows](images/VRRP_Config_Instance_Flow.png)

-vrrpcfgd:
+vrrpmgrd:
   - Listens to VRRP create, delete and parameter change in CONFIG DB
+  - Upon change
+    - Add/del VRRP instance corresponding Macvlan device to kernel with IPs and state.
+    - Updates VRRP instance configuration to the APPL DB, such as Macvlan device name and Vip.
-  - Update changes by using vtysh commands
+    - Update changes to vrrpd by using vtysh commands

 vrrpd:
   - Listens to VRRP create, delete and parameter change in vrrpcfgd
   - Run VRRP state machine
     - For VRRP instances state transition to Master, set the Macvlan device into protodown off
     - For VRRP instances state transition to non-Master, set the Macvlan interface into protodown on

-vrrpmgrd:
-  - Listens to VRRP create, delete and parameter change in CONFIG DB
-  - Upon change
-    - Add/del VRRP instance corresponding Macvlan device to kernel with IPs and state.
-    - Updates VRRP instance configuration to the APPL DB, such as Macvlan device name and Vip.

 vrrpsyncd:
   - Listens to Macvlan interface programming in kernel.